Tasmanian Tourism Champions & Tourism Minister's Young Achiever

 This award is conferred each year by Tourism Industry Council Tasmania to an individual who has made an outstanding contribution to the Tasmanian tourism industry through their investments, leadership, advocacy, professional, or voluntary service.

-2022 Tasmanian Tourism Champion, Alison Stubbs
+2023 Tasmanian Tourism Champion, Karen Phillips

 The Honour Roll of Tasmanian Tourism Champions celebrates the visionaries, the agitators, the entrepreneurs, the creators, and drivers, who have together created a modern tourism industry to be proud of.